 This spinach stuffed chicken breast is tender and flavorful from a cream cheese filling with spinach and Parmesan cheese.
-This comforting dinner is a family favorite and ready in just over 30 minutes!
+This comforting family dinner is ready in 30 minutes!

 Spinach stuffed chicken breast cooking on a white plate with broccoli.